European storm petrel: Description

-Storm petrels cannot walk on land; they shuffle on their tarsi.
+Storm petrels walk only with difficulty on land; they walk on their whole foot including the tarsi.

 Old illustrations, such as this one by John Gould, were painted from skins, and showed petrels in improbable standing positions.

 The storm petrel is a small bird, 14–18 cm in length with a 36–39 cm wingspan.
 It weighs 20–38 g, with an average of 28 g.
 It is square-tailed and has all-black plumage except for a snow-white rump that extends to the sides of the tail base and a broad white band on the under wings.
 Juveniles in fresh plumage can also show a narrow white bar on the upper wing.
 The plumage becomes dark brown rather than black as it becomes worn.
 No obvious differences between the sexes are seen, although in the Mediterranean subspecies, at least, most captured birds can be sexed using a formula which involves multiplying the wing length by the length of the white rump band; females are slightly larger and have a longer white rump than males.
 The Mediterranean subspecies has longer wings and a heavier bill on average than the nominate form, but neither sex nor subspecies can be determined by observation at sea.

 Moult is prolonged in all tubenoses, since they must maintain an ability to fly.
 Northern populations start replacing their plumage after those further south, reflecting the later start to their breeding season.
 Birds in a Welsh colony commenced moulting in early August, while populations in northern Spain and the Balearics started in early July and mid-June, respectively.
 Breeding birds moult later than non-breeders.

 The storm petrel's large nasal olfactory bulbs facilitate a keen sense of smell (unlike most birds), and the birds have a distinctive musty aroma which can help researchers locate breeding colonies.
 Individual petrels recognise their own body scent and can use it to locate their nests in the dark.

 Their flight is weak-looking and resembles that of a bat, with fluttering interspersed with short glides.
 When feeding, the birds hang with raised wings and patter on the surface with their feet, but unlike Wilson's storm petrel, do not look as if they are walking on the water.
 Birds sometimes settle on the sea.
-Like other petrels, the European storm petrel cannot walk properly on land, but shuffles on its tarsi; once there is enough room, the bird flaps its wings to support itself on its toes.
+Like other petrels but unlike most other birds, the European storm petrel walks only slowly on land, moving on its whole foot (plantigrade) including the tarsi; once there is enough room, the bird flaps its wings to support itself on its toes.

 The European storm petrel can be distinguished from related Western Palaearctic species by the white bar on its under wing and its distinctive fluttering flight.
 Compared to Leach's storm petrel, band-rumped storm petrel, and the recently described Monteiro's storm petrel, it is also smaller, darker, and shorter-winged, and has a square tail.
 Wilson's storm petrel lacks an under wing bar, and has long legs with the feet visible beyond the tail.